 Inviting attendees and panelists

 Panelists are full participants in the meeting.
-They can view and send video, screen share, annotate, etc. You can have 100 panelists (including the host) in a Webinar.
+They can view and send video, screen share, annotate, etc. Panelists count towards the maximum number of attendees for your webinar.
 Please note that panelists will receive a direct email invitation separate from the attendees of the Webinar.

 Attendees are view-only participants who can be unmuted if the host chooses.
 Their view of the webinar is controlled by the host.
 They can interact with the host and the panelists through the Q&A and the chat.